310mc/https-310mc.github.io-tl/source/_posts/orihime_and_hikoboshi/threat_of_rain.md

 We're meant to keep going via trial and error, and to grow further from this.

-… Haha! *I'm *the one who got here late, but I’m preaching to all of you like some kinda wise guy!
+…Haha! *I'm* the one who got here late, but I’m preaching to all of you like some kinda wise guy!
 Just who do I think I am, huh!?
 {% endbubble %}

 {% bubble Makoto %}